pmem/pmdk/doc/libpmemblk.3.md

 debug version of **libpmemblk** will provide additional details on inconsistencies when **PMEMBLK_LOG_LEVEL** is at least 1, as described in the **DEBUGGING AND
 ERROR HANDLING** section below.
 When *bsize* is non-zero **pmemblk_check**() will compare it to the block size of the pool and return 0 when they don't match. **pmemblk_check**() will return -1 and set *errno* if it cannot perform the consistency check due to other errors. **pmemblk_check**() opens the given
 *path* read-only so it never makes any changes to the file.
+This function is not supported on device dax.

 # DEBUGGING AND ERROR HANDLING #